bernardodiasc/awesomap/README.md

       - String address grabbed from MapBox API that matches the EXIF geo tag
     - Checked images are be highlighted
   - Left side panel for the map
+- Rotate image in css based on EXIF orientation tag

 ### Experience